cardano-foundation/developer-portal/docs/stake-pool-guide/generating-wallet-keys.md

 description: Generating wallet keys (Faucet for tADA)
 image: ../img/og-developer-portal.png
 ---
-Once the relay nodes in our last section are in sync with the testnet, its time to configure one of these relays into a block producing node.
+Once the relay nodes in our last section are in sync with the testnet, it's time to configure one of these relays into a block producing node.
 In this section we will create wallet keys which are needed to register a pool and run the block producer.

-A wallet address is needed to pay the pool deposit, transaction costs of the network and also for staking to a pool.
-So its a combination of payment keys and stake keys.
+A wallet address is needed to pay the pool deposit, to pay transaction costs of the network, and for staking to a pool.
+So it's a combination of payment keys and stake keys.

-Lets first create a directory to store all the keys.
+Let's first create a directory to store all the keys.

 ```
 mkdir -p $HOME/cardano-testnet/keys